 4- Lighting

-If you haven’t already, switch to LEDs (check for government offers) and only have the lights on that you need.
+If you haven’t already, switch to LED light bulbs and only have the lights on that you need.
 Every bit counts!
+Check for any government offers that might be available to help you make the switch.

 5- Appliances

 Boiling the kettle?
 Only boil the amount that you need.
-The less water.
-The less electricity used.
+The less water, the less time, the less electricity used.

 6- Limiting hot water use

 Around 20% of energy use in the average home is for heating water.
-Having shorter showers between 2 – 4min and doing your laundry in cold water can really help.
+Having shorter showers (aim for between 2 to 4 minutes) and doing your laundry in cold water can really help.

 7- Talk to your energy retailer